-The combination approach represents our preferred approach to meeting housing need as part of the wider Local Plan strategy.
+The combination approach represents the District Council's preferred approach to meeting housing need as part of the wider Local Plan strategy.

 This approach is formed of a combination of all of the above approaches.

 Approach 4 - 'New Settlement'

 Description of Approach: (Combination) plus a large urban extension or new settlement.